 Brian J. Winnie, D.M.A.

-Dr. Winnie currently serves on the Editorial Board for the Voice and Speech Review and is the College/University Repertoire and Resources chair for Illinois-ACDA.
-He has served as Secretary for the Central New Jersey Music Education Association and was the Middle School/Jr. High Repertoire and Standards Chair for ACDA-PA.
+Dr. Winnie currently serves on the Editorial Board for the Voice and Speech Review, is the College/University Repertoire and Resources chair for Illinois-ACDA and serves on the Estill Voice International Board.
+His past positions have included Secretary for the Central New Jersey Music Education Association and Middle School/Jr. High Repertoire and Standards Chair for ACDA-PA.
 He is an active member of the ACDA, NATS, and NAfME.

-A native of Pennsylvania, Dr. Winnie received his B.S. in Music Education from the Pennsylvania State University, Master of Music Education from the University of Illinois Urbana-Champaign, and his Doctor of Musical Arts in Choral Conducting from the University of Washington, where he studied with Geoffrey Boers & Giselle Wyers.
+A native of Pennsylvania, Dr. Winnie received his B.S. in Music Education from the Pennsylvania State University, Master of Music Education from the University of Illinois Urbana-Champaign, and his Doctor of Musical Arts in Choral Conducting from the University of Washington.
 Additionally, he is a certified Estill Master Trainer and Estill Mentor & Course Instructor of Estill Voice Training.
-His main research interests involve the effect of gesture on the vocal mechanism and voice production, and the development of a 21st century choral pedagogy that encompasses all styles of music and is based in voice science research.
+His research interests involve the integration of gesture and voice training in the choral rehearsal and the development of a 21st-century choral pedagogy encompassing all styles of music.